Harini Logan wins spelling bee in 1st-ever tiebreaker

 She is the fifth Scripps champion to be coached by Grace Walters, a former speller, fellow Texan and student at Rice University who is considering bowing out of the coaching business.
 If so, she will depart on top.

-“Harini has been to hell and back with her spelling bee experiences,” Walters said, recalling a string of second-place finishes in high-profile online bees against many of the same competitors.

-For one key moment, it looked like this year's ending would be the most disappointing of all.
-It came during the bee's much-debated multiple-choice vocabulary round, when Harini defined the word “pullulation” as the nesting of mating birds.
+The key moment came during the bee's much-debated multiple-choice vocabulary round, when Harini defined the word “pullulation” as the nesting of mating birds.
 Scripps said the correct answer was the swarming of bees.

-But wait!
-Walters, former speller Navneeth Murali — who also helped Harini prepare — and Harini's mother, Priya, ran to the stage and made their case that she'd gotten it right.
-A few minutes later, head judge Mary Brooks announced the reversal.

-“We did a little sleuthing after you finished, which is what our job is, to make sure we’ve made the right decision,” Brooks said.
+“We did a little sleuthing after you finished, which is what our job is, to make sure we’ve made the right decision,” head judge Mary Brooks said to Harini.
 “We (did) a little deep dive in that word and actually the answer you gave to that word is considered correct, so we’re going to reinstate you.”

 From there, Harini breezed into the finals against Vikram.
 They each spelled two words correctly.
 Then Scripps brought out the toughest words of the night.